devluxor/icarus/README.md

 docker compose up
 ```

-This will run both containers at the same time, orchestrating the backend and the frontend elements of the application to run together.
+This command will run both containers at the same time, orchestrating the backend and the frontend elements of the application to run together.
 You will be able to access the UI via the URL <http://localhost:3030>.
 I opted to expose the backend server API as well in order for the user to query the API directly (i.e.: using Postman), and to check the server won't accept bad user input (for instance, incoherent or invalid dates in the query parameters).
 The user can access the backend server via the URL <http://localhost:8080>.

 In other circumstances, I would have used a reverse proxy as a third element in the containers' orchestration, and I would only have this proxy's port exposed to the public for better security.
 Note the `.env` file, although it does not contain important secrets, is not copied to the images, as the environment variables are passed directly, on runtime, when the image is created and run.